0x4447/0x4447-product-sftp-office-single/README.md

 # 0x4447 Basic SFTP for the Office – single account

-This stack was created after AWS released their unmanaged SFTP solution called [AWS Transfer](https://aws.amazon.com/sftp/).
-The idea is grate but have limited use cases because of its high price of $0.30 per hour, which on a monthly basis is $0.30 * 24 * 30 = $216.
-This makes it hard to to use as `always on`.
-The best use case for what AWS made is for when you need to ingest lots of data in to S3 using a widely standardized protocol for few hours or days.
-With just few clicks you can be up and running, and then delete the service once done.
+We created this stack after AWS released their unmanaged SFTP solution [AWS Transfer](https://aws.amazon.com/sftp/).
+They had a great concept, but it comes with limited-use issues at its $0.30 per hour, which on a monthly basis is $0.30 * 24 * 30 = $216.
+This makes it hard to use as a `always on` service.
+The best use case for the AWS solution is for when you need to inject lots of data into S3 for few hours or days using a widely standardized protocol.
+You can be up and running with just a few clicks, and then delete the service once done.

-A more normal use case is to have a SFTP server running all the time and act as network drive, where multiple people can use to store and share data with each other when working in different parts of he world.
-While making setting up a SFTP server as simple as possible.
+A more normal use case is to have an SFTP server running all the time and acting as a network drive that multiple people in different parts of the world can use for storing and sharing data with each other.

-The stack is ideal for anyone looking to have their own personal file server or for a small/medium office to share files between employs.
-Either to cut costs, or to have more control over your files, an get away from the popular cloud solutions which have dubious privacy policies.
+The stack is ideal for anyone looking to have their own personal file server or for a small to medium office to share files among employees.
+It can help you cut costs, have more control over your files, and get away from popular cloud solutions that have dubious privacy policies.

 # DISCLAIMER!